The Agentic Commerce Shift: How AI Agents Are Replacing Third-Party Delivery in 2026

 The reason?
 Most restaurants are still treating their digital presence like a digital brochure rather than a machine-readable database.

-Ready to make your restaurant AI-ready?
-The world’s most advanced AI agents are looking for your menu.
-Don’t let them find a "404 Error" or an unreadable PDF.
+The world's most advanced AI agents are looking for your menu.
+Don't let them find a "404 Error" or an unreadable PDF.

 Get a Free Digital Visibility Audit from Kitxens today and see how Index AI™ can put your restaurant at the center of the agentic commerce shift.